Excerpts and Commentary

 Implied Fair Value

-The implied fair value of goodwill is determined in the same manner as
+is determined in the same manner as

 the amount of goodwill recognized in a business combination is determined.

-An entity allocates the fair value of a reporting unit to all of the assets and
+An entity allocates the fair value of a reporting unit to all of the

-liabilities of that unit as if (1) the reporting unit had been acquired in a business
+liabilities of that unit as if (1) the reporting unit had been acquired in

-combination and (2) the fair value of the unit was the price paid to acquire it.
+combination and (2) the fair value of the unit was the price paid to acquire

 Value Measurements

-The fair value of an asset is the amount at which that asset could be bought or
+the amount at which that asset could be bought or

-sold in a current transaction between willing parties, in other words, other than
+sold in a current transaction between willing parties, in other words, other

 in a forced or liquidation sale.
-The fair value of a reporting unit is the amount
+The fair value of a reporting unit

 at which the unit as a whole could be bought or sold in a current transaction